 “If you walk most days for 30 minutes or more, you’ll lose weight and get in shape.”

-How many times have you heard those words?
-So, wanting to do the “right thing”, you lace up your exercise shoes, grab a water bottle, and hit the pavement.
+How many times have you heard these words of wisdom?
+You want to do the “right thing”, so you lace up your exercise shoes, grab a water bottle, and hit the pavement.
 Weeks later you step on the scale and nothing has changed, or even worse, you’ve gained weight.

 There are two main reasons why you’re not experiencing significant weight loss from your walking program.
 For one, you’re overcompensating for those extra steps you’re taking by eating more – a very common problem.
 The other is you’re doing the “same old, same old” every time you walk.

-Let’s look at each one and how you can remedy the situation.
+Let’s look at each one and how you can remedy the problem.

 Doing the Same Old Walking Routine Every Day